 - The Highway Code

-- The Official Guide To Driving
+- The Official Guide to Learning to Drive

 The official DVSA online shop for all their revision material can be found here.

 You will be given the result immediately after the test.
 You must pass both parts of the test at the same time.
 When you pass you will be given a pass certificate, which allows you to book your Practical Test.